tungs/timesnap/README.md

 ```
 timesnap https://breathejs.org/examples/Drawing-US-Counties.html \
   -V 1920,1080 -S "#draw-canvas" --fps=60 --duration=10 --even-width --even-height \
-  --stdout | ffmpeg -framerate 60 -i pipe:0 -y -pix_fmt yuv420p movie.mp4
+  --stdout | ffmpeg -framerate 60 -i pipe:0 -y -pix_fmt yuv420p video.mp4
 ```
-Opens https://breathejs.org/examples/Drawing-US-Counties.html, sets the viewport size to 1920x1080, crops each frame to the bounding box of #draw-canvas and records at 60 frames per second for ten virtual seconds and pipes the output to ffmpeg, which reads in the data from stdin, encodes the frames, and saves the result as `movie.mp4` in the current working directory.
+Opens https://breathejs.org/examples/Drawing-US-Counties.html, sets the viewport size to 1920x1080, crops each frame to the bounding box of `#draw-canvas`, records at 60 frames per second for ten virtual seconds, and pipes the output to `ffmpeg`, which reads in the data from stdin, encodes the frames using pixel format `yuv420p`, and saves the result as `video.mp4` in the current working directory.
 It does not save individual frames to disk.
 It uses the `--even-width` and `--even-height` options to ensure the dimensions of the frames are even numbers, which ffmpeg requires for certain encodings.

 ### <a name="cli-options" href="#cli-options">#</a> Command Line *options*
 * <a name="cli-options-output-directory" href="#cli-options-output-directory">#</a> Output Directory: `-o`, `--output-directory` *directory*